kazuibasou/hyperneo/README.md

 *HyperNEO* is a statistical framework that incorporates node attribute data into the learning of community structure in a hypergraph, employing a stochastic block model [1].
 The name "HyperNEO" comes from our message that "Node attribute data can Enhance the learning of Overlapping community structure in Hypergraphs."

-We provide code for the HyperNEO in Python.
+I provide code for the HyperNEO in Python.

 # Requirements
-We confirmed that our code runs in Python 3.9.0.
+I confirmed that the code runs in Python 3.9.0.
 See requirements.txt for the libraries used in our code.

 # Usage